huggingface/blog/introducing-doi.md

 ## DOIs in a nutshell and why do they matter?

 DOIs (Digital Object Identifiers) are strings that can be used to uniquely identify a digital object, anything from articles to figures, including datasets and models.
-DOIs are tied to object metadata, including things like the object’s URL, version, date of creation, description, etc, that make it commonly accepted form of reference to digital resources across research and academic communities; it's analogous to a book's ISBN.
+DOIs are tied to object metadata, including things like the object’s URL, version, date of creation, description, etc. They are a commonly accepted form of reference to digital resources across research and academic communities; it's analogous to a book's ISBN.
 This makes it easier to both find information about an object, but also to share objects with the world via a permanent link that will never expire or change.
 As such, datasets/models with DOIs are intended to persist in perpetuity, and may only be deleted upon filing a request with our support.

 ## How are DOIs being assigned by Hugging Face?